nerowah/chommicha/docs/ADDING_NEW_LANGUAGE.md

-# Adding a New Language to Chommicha
+# Adding a New Language to chommicha

-This guide explains how to add a new language to the Chommicha application, covering both UI translations and champion data localization.
+This guide explains how to add a new language to the chommicha application, covering both UI translations and champion data localization.

 ## Overview

-Chommicha uses [i18next](https://www.i18next.com/) for internationalization and supports multiple languages for:
+chommicha uses [i18next](https://www.i18next.com/) for internationalization and supports multiple languages for:

 - **UI translations**: All interface text, buttons, messages, etc.
 - **Champion data**: Champion names, skin names, and descriptions from League of Legends